In this article, I’m sharing my personal recommendations for the best slip-on motorcycle exhausts, drawing from my hands-on experience.

 Two Brothers S1R Slip-On Exhaust

-TBR poured decades of racing experience into this sportbike slip-on exhaust design, and it shows.
-The construction is some of the most premium we’ve seen, and the performance is just as top-notch.
-The sound quality is through the roof, and we just can’t get enough!
+TBR’s decades of racing experience shine through in this sportbike slip-on exhaust design, and I’ve felt it firsthand.
+The construction is some of the most premium I’ve ever encountered, and the performance is on par.
+As for the sound quality?
+It’s through the roof, and I simply can’t get enough of it!

-Let’s kick things off with the design and build of this slip-on exhaust.
-It ticks many boxes, with only the most premium materials used throughout.
-In fact, we were surprised by how lightweight this slip-on is.
-But that’s what you get with a carbon fiber muffler sleeve and an aluminum outlet.
+Let me start with my impressions of the design and build of this slip-on exhaust.
+It hits the mark in so many ways, using only the most premium materials throughout.
+I was genuinely taken aback by how lightweight this slip-on is.
+But that’s the magic of a carbon fiber muffler sleeve coupled with an aluminum outlet.

-Moreover, it’s not just any old carbon fiber but 33 million modulus-rated carbon fiber.
-This means it is more rigid than regular carbon without being too brittle or stiff.
-The high-temperature resin integration makes it even more durable against general wear and tear.
+And it’s not just any carbon fiber we’re talking about here; it’s 33 million modulus-rated carbon fiber.
+In layman’s terms, this makes it more rigid than standard carbon without being too brittle or stiff.
+The integration of high-temperature resin adds to its durability against wear and tear.

-This attention to detail extends to the rest of the construction as well.
-The mid-pipe is made of 0.34” thick, 304 stainless steel.
-This grade of stainless steel is exceptionally lightweight while maintaining rigidity and structure.
+My admiration extends to the rest of the construction as well.
+The mid-pipe, made of 0.34” thick, 304 stainless steel, stands out as exceptionally lightweight without losing its rigidity and structure.

-But what good is a sexy design if it isn’t backed up by an even sexier sound?
-TBR addresses this with the unique sound characteristics of this slip-on exhaust.
-The slip-on uses a free-flowing exhaust architecture and spiral-wound perforated core to generate a deeper, more pleasing exhaust note.
+But design alone isn’t enough, right?
+What blew me away was the sound.
+TBR nails it with the unique sound characteristics of this slip-on exhaust.
+Thanks to a free-flowing exhaust architecture and a spiral-wound perforated core, I’ve experienced a deeper and more pleasing exhaust note.

-In-person, the sound is deep and imposing and really shows TBR’s racing roots.
-If you want your sportbike to have a deeper exhaust note at idle but a high-pitched whine at redline, this is the slip-on to have.
+In person, this sound is deep and imposing, reflecting TBR’s racing heritage.
+If you, like me, want your sportbike to have a profound exhaust note at idle but a high-pitched whine at redline, then look no further.